pmonks/alfresco-bulk-import/CONTRIBUTING.md

  * Reference issue #s if your PR has anything to do with an issue (even if it doesn't address it).
  * Minimise "spurious" changes (e.g. whitespace shenanigans).
  * Ensure all new files include a header comment block containing the [Apache License v2.0 and your copyright information](http://www.apache.org/licenses/LICENSE-2.0#apply).
- * Add yourself to the [CONTRIBUTORS file](https://github.com/pmonks/alfresco-bulk-import/blob/master/CONTRIBUTORS.md)
+ * Add yourself to the top of the [CONTRIBUTORS file](https://github.com/pmonks/alfresco-bulk-import/blob/master/CONTRIBUTORS.md)
  * If necessary (e.g. due to 3rd party dependency licensing requirements), update the [NOTICE file](https://github.com/pmonks/alfresco-bulk-import/blob/master/NOTICE) with any new attribution notices

 ## Commit and PR Messages